ireaneus/CDI/docs/ChurchHistory/CHS9Assignment.md

 If we treat Scripture only as an academic system, we risk spiritual dryness.
 If we ignore careful study, we risk error. **The balance is to study deeply, believe sincerely, and obey faithfully.**

-**5. Discuss the influence of Pietism on the Church today.
-Are their practices and ideas that we, perhaps take for granted in our churches?**

-Here is a clear, classroom-ready response written in a thoughtful but simple tone:

----

 ## Question 5

 **Discuss the influence of Pietism on the Church today.
 Are there practices and ideas we perhaps take for granted in our churches?**